astro-tiptop/TIPTOP/README.md

 fast computation time (few seconds per PSF with GPU acceleration), and efficiently explore the wide parameter space.

-See the documentation here: https://tiptop.readthedocs.io
+See the documentation here: https://astro-tiptop-services.github.io/astro-tiptop-services/

+Please note that the documentation included in the repository at https://tiptop.readthedocs.io will no longer be available in future.